Quoits: Deck quoits

 Deck quoits is a variant which is popular on cruise ships.
 The quoits are invariably made of rope, so as to avoid damaging the ship's deck, but there are no universally agreed standards or rules - partly because of the game's informal nature and partly because the game has to adapt to the shape and area of each particular ship it is played upon.

 Players take it in turn to throw three or four hoops at a target which usually, though not always, consists of concentric circles marked on the deck.
 The centre point is called the jack.
 Occasionally this may take the form of a raised wooden peg, but more usually it is marked on the surface in the same way that the concentric circles are.

 Slate-board quoits

-This is a popular outdoor variation played principally in and around Pennsylvania, USA (specifically the "Slate Belt" which is in the Lehigh Valley).
+This is a popular outdoor variation played principally in and around Pennsylvania, US (specifically the "Slate Belt" which is in the Lehigh Valley).
 This game uses two 1 lb rubber quoits per player, which are pitched at a short metal pin mounted on a heavy 24x24x1 in slab of slate.
 The common pronunciation of quoits in the Slate Belt region is (qwaits).

 Players take turns throwing a quoit at the pin.
 The quoit nearest the pin gets one point.
 If one player has two quoits nearer the pin than either of his opponent's quoits, he gets two points.
 A quoit that encircles the pin (called a ringer) gets three points.
 If all four quoits are ringers, the player who threw the last ringer gets three points only; otherwise, the first player to make 21 points wins the game.
 For two or four players.